vagimeli/WriteBrained/README.md

 ## Proposal writing projects

 Samples cannot be shared due to confidentiality.
-My proposal writing portfolio includes work across all levels of government, including the following agencies: USDOT, FHWA, Volpe Center, USACE, FEMA, NPS, Bureau of Reclamation, USIBWC, VA, NASA, DOD, Defense Logistics Agency, The White House Office, and Office of Science and Technology Policy.
+My proposal writing portfolio includes work across all levels of government, including the following federal agencies: USDOT, FHWA, Volpe Center, USACE, FEMA, NPS, Bureau of Reclamation, USIBWC, VA, NASA, DOD, Defense Logistics Agency, The White House Office, and Office of Science and Technology Policy.
 Connect with me at [www.writebrainedits.com/contact](https://www.writebrainedits.com/contact) to schedule a consultation to discuss your proposal project.

 ## UX/UI copywriting